-- Individuals with disabilities; - Individuals from economically disadvantaged families; - · Individuals preparing for non-traditional fields; - Single parents, including single pregnant women; - · Out-of-workforce individuals; - · English learners; - Homeless individuals defined by McKinney-Vento - · Youth in or have aged out of foster care; - Youth with a parent in active duty military.
+- Individuals with disabilities; - Individuals from economically disadvantaged families; - Individuals preparing for non-traditional fields; - Single parents, including single pregnant women; - Out-of-workforce individuals; - English learners; - Homeless individuals defined by McKinney-Vento - Youth in or have aged out of foster care; - Youth with a parent in active duty military.

 Non-traditional fields also receive special emphasis in the Act.
 A non-traditional field is defined as a high-skill career field for which students from one gender comprise fewer than 25 percent of the students enrolled in the field.
 Examples include women in construction electricity or men in dental hygiene.
 M State encourages students to consider non-traditional fields, and we welcome questions and inquiries from all students and members of the public.
 For more information about non-traditional fields, please contact an enrollment manager at any M State campus.
-For information about how to access Perkins services and programs at any M State campus, contact Administrative Assistant to the Vice President of Academic and Student Affairs, Marcia Goodyear, at marcia.goodyear@minnesota.edu.
+For more information contact Grant Coordinator, Cindy Bailey at cynthia.bailey@ minnesota.edu.